fisodd/www-fisodd-com/content/post/right-place.rst

 Today, with the freedom to work on the projects that most intrigue me, I am playing in the deep waters of Data Science.
-And yet, even in these new areas of discovery, I find myself still watching again how quickly over-hyped energy is dissipated, and that real progress comes from the stable engineering of those who have a solid grip on what is really necessary to address the problem at hand.
+And yet, even in these new areas of discovery, I find myself still watching again how over-hyped energy is quickly dissipated, and that real progress comes from the stable engineering of those who have a solid grip on what is really necessary to address the problems at hand.

 One of the few constants through all of these transformations has been the value of those who are willing to provide clear and steadfast